 1. Natural Sources

 Reports by WHO indicate that the most common pollutants are fluoride and arsenic.
-The natural causes of pollution can be tested using the Groundwater Assessment Platform (GAP).
-GAP estimates contamination levels using environmental, geological, and topographical data.
+The natural causes of pollution can be tested using the Groundwater Assessment Platform (GAP), a GIS platform that determines groundwater contamination levels using environmental, geological, and topographical data.

 2. Septic Systems

-Across the world, septic systems are the main cause of pollution of underground water.
-The pollutants are outflow from privies, septic tanks, and cesspools.
-25% of households in the USA, for instance, heavily depend on septic systems to dispose of their waste.
-This huge number of users relying on the system makes it one of the main pollutants.
+Across the world, septic systems are the main cause of underground water pollution.
+25% of households in the USA depend on septic systems to dispose of their wastewater.
+This is a huge number of people relying on septic systems, and that makes it one of the main pollutants.

-Additionally, improperly designed and leaking septic systems release contaminants such as nitrates, oils, bacteria, chemicals, detergents, and viruses into underground water.
+The high number of septic systems means that cases of leaking are too high, releasing contaminants such as nitrates, oils, bacteria, chemicals, detergents, and viruses into underground water.

 Commercial septic tanks pose an even bigger threat because they release organic chemicals such as trichloroethane.
-Laws in most countries require the septic tank to be constructed far from the water sources to prevent contamination but at times this is not usually the case.
+Laws in most countries require the septic tank to be constructed far from the water sources to prevent contamination, but at times, this code is often violated.

 3. Hazardous Waste Disposal